getmash/wordpress-mash-plugin/readme.txt

 4. Mash Wallet

 == Changelog ==

+= 2.0.0 =
+* ADDED: New SDK initialization to allow Mash Platform configuration settings to take effect on wordpress site.
+This allow all configuration to be completed in the [Mash Platform](https://wallet.getmash.com/earn)
+* MODIFIED: Revamped plugin settings page and simplified Mash Platform configuration.
+* REMOVED: Ability to configure where the Mash Wallet appears on your site.
+You can now be configure the Mash Wallet in the [Mash Platform](https://wallet.getmash.com/earn/install)
+* REMOVED: Ability to configure boosts in the Plugin Settings.
+You can add Boosts through the [Mash Platform](https://wallet.getmash.com/earn/boosts)

 = 1.4.1 =
 * FIXED: Issue with boost shortcode colliding with previous, stale version